 If you’ve failed your driving test, that doesn’t make you a failure.
-In fact, overall pass rates have been hovering around 47% for several years
+In fact, overall pass rates have actually decreased a little to 46% after hovering around 47% for several years

 Just like riding a bike or playing a musical instrument, learning how to do it takes time and practice, and some people will get the hang of it faster than others.
 Some people cope with nerves differently, too, and nerves are a huge influencing factor in any kind of test or exam.

 Overall, more men than women tend to pass the practical test – in 2018 to 2019 there was a 42% pass rate in the practical test for women, compared to a 50% pass rate for men.

 The DIA (Driving Instructors Association) said the main reason people fail is because they feel unprepared, whether this is a result of not having professional tuition or just learning the test routes and nothing else.

 The association said: "This will limit their experience and exposure to more complex situations, meaning they won't be fully equipped to think for themselves and handle situations under their own steam."